AceMetrix/npm-artifactory/README.md

 Notes
 ======
 Configure `config.json` before running (make sure the credentials to Artifactory are correct).
 The host and port are necessary for npm-artifactory to rewrite some urls to point to its instance instead of registry.npmjs.org.
+Make sure this these values are externally accessible (ie, provide your ip address instead of 'localhost').

 You may optionally specify a proxy address in the config (ex. 'http://localhost:9999')